DOMINICAN REPUBLIC - Finance

 We are convinced that key to achieving sustainable economic growth is sustained price stability, as well as ensuring the proper functioning of the financial and payment systems in our country.
 Only then can business and people schedule their consumption plans, savings, and investments with relative certainty, creating the necessary conditions for long-term growth.

 Our economy has, in recent years, received the highest ever levels of foreign investment in various economic sectors such as mining, trade, industry, tourism, and real estate.
-Without a doubt, the mining sector will have a greater dynamism in the coming years, especially thanks to Barrick Gold’s mining operations; we also have bright prospects for tourism, free trade zones (FTZs), and agribusiness.
+Without a doubt, the mining sector will see greater dynamism in the coming years, especially thanks to Barrick Gold’s mining operations; we also have bright prospects for tourism, free trade zones (FTZs), and agribusiness.
 Additionally, we expect the financial sector to maintain the solid performance it has shown in recent years.

-In May, the BCRD implemented a series of expansionary measures in order to stimulate private sector credit and domestic demand; we released approximately DOP20 billion of resources from legal reserves (equivalent to more than 3%) to be channeled into the productive sectors to finance projects at historically low interest rates for a fixed term of six years.
+In May, the BCRD implemented a series of expansionary measures to stimulate private sector credit and domestic demand; we released approximately Ps20 billion of resources from legal reserves (equivalent to more than 3%) to be channeled into the productive sectors to finance projects at historically low interest rates for a fixed term of six years.
 Specifically, these resources targeted manufacturing, agriculture, and the purchase of housing units, as well as trade, SMEs, and consumers.
 These monetary measures have resulted in a more dynamic credit climate in the private sector, growing at an annual rate of around 15%, which, along, with increased public investment in recent months, has contributed to the revival of economic activity.
 We expect our economy to grow by approximately 3% in 2013, rising to 4% or 5% in 2014.

 We are aware that timely and adequate funding is a prerequisite for the growth of all economic sectors.
 Accordingly, we encourage greater access to credit for economic agents, reducing the costs of financial intermediation and promoting a more efficient allocation of financial resources.
 In particular, we have taken steps to ease the credit approval criteria for small debtors and reduce legal reserve requirements for commercial banks from 20% to 12.3%.
 Furthermore, we have supported the development of the mortgage and trust markets, as well as the creation of sub-banking agent services.
 The BCRD has also contributed to the development of the stock market, both by supporting actions taken by the Securities Superintendency (SIV) and by deepening the internal stock market through the issuance of securities in accordance with international standards.
 In fact, we are the largest issuers of securities in the country.